arctic-cheetah/Fuzzer/writeup.md

 - oversized strings.

 ### CSV:

 The CSV fuzzer focuses on line-oriented parsers, field length boundaries, and encoding edge cases in a relatively simple grammar.
 We focus on length / overflow pressure and structural corruption; to target line splitting and field parsing edge cases, integer/length issues, encoding/UTF-8 handling bugs, and poor handling of high-volume repeated records.

 Mutations:

 - inconsistent columns
 - unusual delimiters
 - long UTF-8 sequences
 - repeated patterns
 - random byte insertions
 - truncations.

 ### XML

 For XML, the core idea is to drive depth/width limits and entity/attribute expansion, while also exploring malformed constructs and potential downstream format-string issues.
 Targeting depth-based overflow/stack errors, entity/attribute expansion, malformed tag handling, character referencing, and secondary format-string issues.

 - increase nesting
 - create large nodes
 - inject tokens
 - inject format strings

 ### PDF

 Since the PDF file structure is considered a graph of different file formats, we fuzz different metadata including:

-Title,
+- Title
-Subject,
+- Subject
-PDF version,
+- PDF version
-Shuffling pages,
+- Shuffling pages
-Rotating pages,
+- Rotating pages
-Adding multiple or one pages,
+- Adding multiple or one pages
-Page deletion
+- Page deletion
-Adjusting stream (binary data length),
+- Adjusting stream (binary data length)
-Injecting junk attributes
+- Injecting junk attributes

 These are considered the base metadata that PDF parses analyse for.
 However, more specific and targeted PDF’s that discover vulnerabilities typically target internal file formats such as JPEG, JIBG2 compression or TTF.

 Thus, the following addition to mutations include:

-Corrupting the font descriptor length in TTF
+- Corrupting the font descriptor length in TTF
-Bit flipping the font stream
+- Bit flipping the font stream
-Truncating or extending the font stream
+- Truncating or extending the font stream
-Tampering the MaxProfile Table in TTF
+- Tampering the MaxProfile Table in TTF

 Not only so, there are various JPEG file format standards such as JPX (JPEG 2000), JBIG2, JBIG3, supported that are considered vulnerable by past CVE’s due to buffer overflows, etc. Mutations include:

-Corrupting the JPX, JIBG2 headers
+- Corrupting the JPX, JIBG2 headers
-Mutating the dimensions
+- Mutating the dimensions
-Or binary streams via performing bit flips
+- Or binary streams via performing bit flips

 Lastly, mutating the XREF headers in PDF was the cause of several CVE’s such as CVE-2022-27135, because of heap overflows from excessive reads, etc. Mutations that we implemented include:

-Corrupting the startxref
+- Corrupting the startxref
-Mutating the XREF table
+- Mutating the XREF table
-Mutating the XREF stream
+- Mutating the XREF stream

 ### ELF

 For ELF, the strategy is to keep the ELF magic valid while systematically corrupting header fields that drive loader logic.
 We target malformed header-driven OOB reads/writes, mis-computed loops over headers, and loader logic that assumes “reasonable” offsets, counts, and sizes.
 Magic bytes are always restored.

 Header mutations:

-- e_phoff, e_shoff (program/section header offsets),
+- `e_phoff, e_shoff` (program/section header offsets),
-- e_phnum, e_shnum (entry counts),
+- `e_phnum, e_shnum` (entry counts),
-- e_ehsize, e_phentsize, e_shentsize (entry sizes),
+- `e_ehsize, e_phentsize, e_shentsize` (entry sizes),
-- e_flags.
+- `e_flags`

 And more generic mutations:

 - sparse random byte flips
 - inject random blobs after the ELF header.
 - delete chunks from the body, preserves the first 0x40 bytes.

 ### JPEG

 The JPEG fuzzer aims to corrupt the header information, jpegs are split into many segments, these segments are delimited by markers, which denote either metadata, data, or both.
 We target parsing errors in the jpeg standard.

 Mainly targeting integer the parsing of segments, and integer overflows in their fields.

 - SOF marker height over flow underflow and underflow, and randomisation
 - randomise number of components (these are allocated on the heap in nanojpeg, and mishandlings would cause memory leaks)
 - marker corruption, change a random marker to a possibly invalid one

 The JPEG fuzzer is not currently functional, and in future we should focus on more compression bugs

 ## Harness

 The harness went through two iterations, the first one gets called by the main fuzzer program directly as a subprocess, the second was spawned as a server and would handle multiple binaries at the same time.
 The harness simply hooks into the binary with ptrace and captures signals.
 It can produce a stack trace that provides offsets into each binary and library loaded into the address space.

 The simpler version just redirects the stdin from Python into the stdin of the process to test, and acts as a simple wrapper to catch signals.
 By inspecting memory mappings in procfs and the program headers of the ELF binary we can de-ASLR the stack trace and get a hash of this trace to identify a unique crash.

 We worked on a multithreaded implementation, where the Python process would send instructions over IPC and provide a pipe.
 Waiting for ptrace events and spawning processes would be performed in different threads.
 The thought here is that it would reduce the setup time of spawning a new harness process however the overhead of creating the pipe in Python and passing that down to the binary proved to be large enough to not be worth it.
 The design of passing the mutated data down to the binary needed to be reconsidered.

 ## Vulnerable binaries